About Danville

 Residents of Danville can access a variety of public records through the Ferry County Assessor's Office, located in the county seat of Republic.
 This office maintains property assessment data, deed records, and other land-related documentation for the 99121 ZIP code area.
 The Assessor's website provides online tools for searching parcel information and downloading relevant forms.
 For additional assistance, community members can visit the office in person or reach out via phone during regular business hours.

 Danville's vital records, including birth certificates, death records, and marriage licenses, are managed by the Ferry County Auditor's Office in Republic.
-This office serves as the central hub for accessing these important documents for the entire county.
+This office is the central hub for accessing these important documents for the entire county.
 Residents can submit requests for copies of vital records either in person, by mail, or through the county's online portal.
 Processing times and fees may vary, so it's best to contact the Auditor's Office directly for the most up-to-date information.

 Entrepreneurs and business owners in Danville will need to coordinate with the Ferry County Community Development Department for matters related to licensing, zoning, and permits.
 This department, based in Republic, oversees the issuance of business licenses, as well as the review and approval of land use applications and building permits.
 The department's website provides access to relevant forms, regulations, and contact information to guide local businesses through the necessary processes.